aisoc/Workshops-24-25/README.md

-# Workshops_24-25
+# Workshops-24-25
-Workshop materials for the University of Southampton Artificial Intelligence Society.
+Workshops materials for the University of Southampton Artificial Intelligence Society